Partnerships, alliances and recognition

 Financial Times Climate Leader

-In May 2021, we were listed by the Financial Times as one of 300 ‘Climate Leaders’ to have achieved the greatest reduction in greenhouse gas emissions intensity between 2014 and 2019.
-The listing was compiled by research company Statista, and detailed corporate progress in fighting climate change.
+In April 2022, we were listed by the Financial Times as one of 400 ‘Climate Leaders’ a ranking of companies across Europe that have achieved the greatest reduction in greenhouse gas emissions intensity between 2015 and 2020.
+The listing was compiled by research company Statista, and details corporate progress in fighting climate change.

 Our sustainability pillars